nagushenthil/MPMC_SKILL-ASSESSMENT2/README.md

 # MPMC_SKILL-ASSESSMENT2
+# GENERATE A 5 SECOND DELAY USING TIMER0 IN MODE1 AND TOGGLE PORT 2.7 CONTINUOUSLY
 ## AIM
 To write an Assembly language program in 8051 to generate a 5 second delay using Timer 0 (Mode 1) and continuously toggle bit P2.7.
 ``